What is the Current Ratio Formula?

 Final Thoughts

-It’s quite evident that a current ratio formula can help evaluate whether a company’s liquid assets are enough to settle its obligations.
-To maintain a good ratio, the company must ensure that its assets are being utilized efficiently and that there’s always room for the current assets to equal or more than the current liabilities.
-Therefore, always pay attention to the current ratio if a company wants to be free of debts and obligations.
+The current ratio formula is essential to evaluate whether a company’s liquid assets are sufficient to settle its obligations.
+To maintain a good ratio, the company must ensure that it utilizes its assets efficiently and maintains a balance where current assets equal or exceed current liabilities.
+Therefore, paying attention to the current ratio is crucial if a company wants to avoid accumulating debts and obligations.

 Frequently Asked Questions (FAQs)

-Answer: The formula for current ratio in accounting is current assets/current liabilities.
-In this formula, current assets are referred to as liquid assets or cash or cash equivalents that can be converted into payable cash in a time period of 12 months.
+Answer: The formula for the current ratio in accounting is current assets/current liabilities.
+In this formula, current assets refer to liquid assets, cash, or cash equivalents that can be converted into payable cash within a 12-month period.

-Answer: Technically, no. The current ratio is depicted in numerical form after the calculation.
-They are expressed as whole numbers and not percentages.
-Moreover, a ratio of more than 1.5 means that the company holds more assets than liabilities.
+Answer: Technically, no. The current ratio is depicted in numerical form after the calculation, expressed as a whole number and not a percentage.
+Moreover, a ratio of more than 1.5 indicates that the company holds more assets than liabilities.

-Answer: The more the ratio is, the high capability to pay off your due obligations.
-If a company’s current ratio is low, it would be challenging to pay off its debts and liabilities.
+Answer: The higher the ratio, the greater the capability to pay off due obligations.
+If a company’s current ratio is low, paying off its debts and liabilities may be challenging.
 Typically, a ratio of 2 is considered good for a company, and anything below it can be considered bad.

-Answer: Technically, both the current ratio and working capital are the same.
-We calculate the working capital ratio by dividing the current assets by the current liabilities.
+Answer: Technically, the current and working capital ratios are the same.
+One calculates the working capital ratio by dividing current assets by current liabilities.
 It is a financial ratio that measures a company’s liquidity position or simply the ability of a company to pay off its due obligations.

 Answer: The current asset turnover ratio helps compare a company’s performance from the income statement with the financial health of a company from the balance sheet.

-Where net sales are the profits made after deducting the sales allowances, discounts, and returns.
-Whereas the average total assets are the average aggregate assets at the end of the current or previous fiscal year.
+Net sales refer to the profits made after deducting sales allowances, discounts, and returns.
+Average total assets refer to the average aggregate assets at the end of the current or previous fiscal year.

-Answer: A ratio of as high as 3 or more indicates that the business is not utilizing its assets as it should be.
-It might mean that the business is not effectively using its working capital, and there might be some loopholes too.
+Answer: A ratio as high as 3 or more indicates that the business is not utilizing its assets effectively.
+It might mean that the business is not using its working capital efficiently, and there might be some loopholes, too.

 Recommended Articles